 A high arch foot not only causes pain but may also put you at risk for long-term complications.
 The limited range of motion associated with a high arch foot may lead to poor shock absorption and pain throughout the body - feet, ankles, knees, hips

-At Dan Everson Podiatry, a podiatrist can evaluate your foot structure, check for any abnormalities in your gait and provide treatment accordingly.
+At Dan Everson Podiatry, an experienced podiatrist can evaluate your foot structure, check for any abnormalities in your gait and provide treatment accordingly.